 Obvious places to begin your search include the thousands of listings you’ll find on Boat Trader, boats.com, or YachtWorld.
 But other online resources can help you find a boat, too.
 Honing in on your local scene, check out sites such as Craigslist, or the online classifieds in your local or regional newspapers.
 Stretching your legs a bit you might try eBay, as well as the classifieds in the back of your favorite boating or fishing magazines.
 Also give Internet chat forums such as The Hull Truth or similar enthusiast sites a look.

 Sticking with the online theme, you should also use social media tools such as Facebook, Twitter, and Instagram to your advantage.
 This can not only help get the word out that you’re on the hunt for a used boat, but also show you prospective boats for sale.
 You’d be surprised how many of your friends and acquaintances might have a boat they’ve been meaning to sell but just haven’t had the time to list in the conventional places.
 Social media can help jostle folks into action.

-Charitable organizations such as your local Salvation Army, Goodwill, are also great places to find a good deal, as people donate their boats to these places for a tax write-off.
+Charitable organizations such as your local Salvation Army and Goodwill are also great places to find a deal, as people donate their boats to these places for a tax write-off.
 Also check your local yacht clubs and boatyards for boats for sale.
-The more you think outside the box the better your chances are of finding a great boat.
+The more you think outside the box, the better your chances are of finding a great boat.

 Put on Your Game Face